 Essentially, more exercise at the moment is not necessary better.

 How much is too much?

-Well, everyone is different, we all have different training statuses, age, stress levels and many other factors.
+Well, everyone is different because we all have different training statuses, age, stress levels and many other factors.

 There is not an exact number of miles or minutes of running to stick within before your immunity decreases.

 One study does however suggest an easy to remember 60/60/60 rule that suits most of us:

 Run less than 60 miles a week.
 Mostly at a low intensity (60% of max VO2 corresponds to 75% of max heart rate).
 Mainly workouts that are less than 60 minutes at a time.

 Intermittent running also seems to help reduce risk.